syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/searching.md

 The Syncfusion Grid component allows you to perform searches programmatically, enabling you to search for records using an external button instead of relying solely on the built-in search bar.
 This feature provides flexibility and allows for custom search implementations within your application.
 To search for records using an external button, you can utilize the `search` method provided by the Grid component.

 The `search` method allows you to perform a search operation based on a search key or criteria.
-The following example demonstatres how to implement `search` by an external button using the following steps:
+The following example demonstrates how to implement `search` by an external button using the following steps:

 1. Add a button element outside of the grid component.
 2. Attach a click event handler to the button.